jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Adjusters hold the insurance checkbook in their hand.
 They decide how much to payout on every claim.
 Making the outside world use a telephone to call isn't an accident.
 It's a huge lever of power to say "call me when I'm available".
 By easing congestion, and lessening the DINGS, I was in effect taking away the insurance company's ability to create friction for anyone withdrawing money.
 Nor was lessening crashes much of a selling point.
 But to be fair, it's not the insurance industry's job to fight them; they aren't the ones behind the wheel.

 This was never officially said to me.
 Remember being far from the frontline makes people not realize the consequences of their actions.
 In fact, most insurance decision-makers today are have never even spoken with a customer, nevermind processed a claim.
 They'd watch Smithereens with no tearful recognition.
-With no pain felt, there was no problem to solve.
+Simply put, With no pain felt, there was no problem to solve.

-Thus, while my journey took me to question a lever of power and fail.
-But I now I know how to fix my failure.
+Thus, now I know how to fix my failure.
 The key to success, for me and you Stargazer, is making a modern lever of power, then making frontline pain, common knowledge.

 <a class="twitter-timeline" data-width="600" data-height="500" data-theme="light" href="https://twitter.com/OPP_GTATraffic?ref_src=twsrc%5Etfw" target="_blank">Tweets by OPP_GTATraffic</a> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
 _This is a Twitter feed for the Ontario Police.
 They use it to tell the public about crashes in real-time.
-People on this list are right now, living through Smithereens in some way, but we don't capture this information to learn and prevent crashes.
-We will, with the new life saving rules of the Life Star._
+People on this list are right now are living through Smithereens in some way.
+That pain used to only be felt by families, now everyone can fell it, and do something about it with the life saving rules of the Life Star._

 ## The Life Star

 At it's heart, Smithereens is a story about an extra.
 The tortured man assumes the company Smithereen will care about his problem.
 Extras assume "they" have the people's best interest at heart.
 "They" in government bureaucracy.
 "They" in corporations.
 "They" someone else.
-"They" only have your interest at heart if you're holding levers of power.
+The truth is, "They" only have your interest at heart if you're holding levers of power.

 And that's the subject for the next book.
 Because for all the antagonist blustering and excuses, once a regular person becomes a player god, the game is won.
 Because the only reason Smithereens happens, the only reason those damn DINGs are still ringing, is because Main Street accepts what the antagonists give.

+Consider this, for every dollar Main Street puts into car insurance, we get back 50 cents in claims.
+Hopefully by now, you know the middle-class doesn't have to accept losing all that money anymore.

 This book made you a player god in mind, the next will make you a player god in reality.
 We'll do that by putting many levers of power in your hand, first and foremost for car crashes.
 No middleman.
 No phantom chasing.
 No dark majic.
 No Death Star.
 No Darth Call Centre.
 Just you in control of your destiny.

 Frederick Douglass taught us knowledge is the ultimate super-weapon.
-So we'll give you all the information on insurane coverages, regulations, payments; hold you accountable, and start savings lives with new technology—exactly like a person playing _Civilization, Anno 1800, or Cities: Skylines_, who has all the levers of power they need to win the game.
+So we'll give you all the information you need to deal with a crash—exactly like a person playing _Civilization, Anno 1800, or Cities: Skylines_, who has all the levers of power they need to win the game.

 The Life Star is the technological re-creation of Evolution; a rulebook to enforce Techvolution, that lets everyone play, understand, and master the game of civilization; fair and understandable rules gives everyone a chance to win, and thus makes everybody happy.
 Philosophers call it the rational state earned through years of thesis, antithesis, and synthesis.
-I also call it the state of nature—because all lifeforms are happy to live in it.
+I also call it the state of nature—because all lifeforms happily live in it.
 You'll read all about it in Techvolution: Building the Life Star.

 # THE APPENDICES